 - Circular fibres—inner, thicker layer

-Except for the main part of the duodenum, the serosa covers the entire small intestine.
+Apart from the main part of the duodenum, the serosa covers the entire small intestine.

 Specifics of the Small Intestine

-Special structural characteristics of the small intestine facilitate the digestion and the resorption—the so-called valves of Kerckring.
+Special structural characteristics of the small intestine facilitate digestion and resorption—the so-called valves of Kerckring.
 They are mucosal and submucosal folds.
 They boost the resorption by extending the surface and allow the chymus to move helically instead of straight through the intestine.

 The small intestine also has villi, which do some resorption and digestion and give the intestine mucosa its velvety appearance.